SpM-lab/irlib/README.md

 ### GMP (>= 4.21)

 ### Python 2.7 or 3.5
-For buildiing Python binding
+For building Python binding

 ### SWIG (>= 3.0)
-For buildiing Python binding
+For building Python binding

 ## Installation
 See the following sample.